How to speed up solicitors if the conveyancing process is taking too long

 One of the biggest reasons why you don’t want delays due to solicitors is that the sale could fall through.
 Not only will you lose the deal, but it may have already cost you in terms of solicitor’s fees, valuation fees and so on.

-Can you speak to your buyer’s solicitor to chase them?
+Can you call to speak to your buyer’s solicitor to chase them?

-You can’t chase or speak with your buyers solicitor yourself directly as it would be against their terms to do so and would create a conflict of interest.
+You call to chase or speak with your buyers solicitor yourself directly as it would be against their terms to do so and would create a conflict of interest.

 But you should get your buyers case their own solicitor to turn the pressure up.
 If you’re not able to speak with the buyer directly, ask your estate agent to chase this for you.